 Click one of the following from the Input type list:

-For X12 Service Name, type the name of this business service.
+In the X12 Service Name field, type the name of this business service.

-For X12 Service Target, select one of the following:
+In the X12 Service Target area, select one of the following options:

-Create Target Automatically — InterSystems IRIS adds a business process to the production and configures the business service to use it as a target.
+Create New Router — InterSystems IRIS adds a business process to the production and configures the business service to use it as a target.
 You can edit the business process details later.